tracel-ai/burn/burn-book/src/advanced/backend-extension/custom-wgpu-kernel.md

         // Implement the backward trait for the given backend B, the node gradient being of rank D
         // with three other gradients to calculate (lhs, rhs, and bias). impl<B: Backend, const D: usize> Backward<B, D, 3> for FusedMatmulAddReluBackward<D> {
-            // Our state that we must build during the forward pass to compute the backward pass.
+            // The state that must be built during the forward pass to compute the backward pass.
             //
             // Note that we could improve the performance further by only keeping the state of
             // tensors that are tracked, improving memory management, but for simplicity, we avoid